bcm-uga/mediation-challenge/README.md

 data2<-fread("https://raw.githubusercontent.com/BioShock38/mediation-challenge/master/data/challenge2.txt",header=TRUE,data.table=FALSE)
 ```

-## 3. Making a team
+## 3. Form a team

 To participate to the challenge, you should form teams.
 A team can be composed of 1, 2, or 3 participants.
 Once you have chosen a name for your team, send an email to [Michael Blum](mailto:michael.blum@univ-grenoble-alpes.fr) using "team mediation 2017" as email subject.
 A key for your team will then be sent to you by email.

-## 4. Submission of markers involved in mediation
+## 4. Submit markers involved in mediation

 The objective of the two data challenges is to find markers that are involved in the [mediation](https://en.wikipedia.org/wiki/Mediation_(statistics)) of a health outcome by a factor of exposure.
-For instance, you are asked to find in the 2nd data challenge the methylation markers that are involved in the mediation of skin cancer by sun exposure.
+For instance, you are asked to find, in the 2nd data challenge, the methylation markers that are involved in the mediation of skin cancer by sun exposure.

 To submit a list of markers involved in mediation, you should use [the submission website](http://176.31.253.205/shiny/mediation-challenge/shiny-app/).
 An example of submission file containing a list of markers involved in mediation is contained in the file [mysubmission.txt]()).